Trump commutes life sentence for drug offender championed by Kim Kardashian West

 WASHINGTON — President Donald Trump commuted the sentence Wednesday of a woman serving a life sentence for drug offenses whose cause was championed by reality TV star Kim Kardashian West in a recent visit to the White House.

 Trump commuted the sentence of Alice Marie Johnson, two White House officials said.
-The 63-year old more than two decades behind bars and is not eligible for parole.
+The 63-year old spent more than two decades behind bars and is not eligible for parole.
 The move comes amid a recent flurry of pardons issued by Trump, who has seemed drawn to causes advocated by conservatives, celebrities or those who once appeared on his former reality show, “The Apprentice.”

 The officials spoke on the condition of anonymity because they weren’t authorized to publicly discuss the commutation before it was announced.